-Please Note that although these courses are offered "out-of timetable" you will be required to meet your mentor individually during a mutually agreed on time to meet course outcomes.
-The course is based on multiple units/module with a focus on experiential learning and is meant to broaden career exploration knowledge and experiences.
+Please Note these courses are offered as a self-directed X block, which means that you will be required to meet your mentor individually during a mutually agreed on times to meet course outcomes.
+The course material is delivered Google Classroom units/modules with additional workshops as needed.
+The focus is on relating experiential learning and work experiences to your future career plan.

-Work Experience 12 A and 12 B MWEX-2A
+Work Experience 12 A, 12 B, 12C, etc. MWEX-12A, B, C, etc.